quintenvandamme/pptos-wiki/wiki/auroraOS/index.md

 ### auroraOS

-auroraOS is the new pptos for Windsoft Technology, then the pptos be will have movable window system and new window design.
+auroraOS is a new pptos for Windsoft Technology, then the pptos be will have movable window system and new window design.

 ### auroraOS 1